ThomasGaubert/zephyr/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Logs**
+If applicable, please attach log files from the appropriate client after reproducing your issue:

+- **Android** - Menu > About > Export logs
+- **Desktop** - Right click "Zephyr" in Steam > Manage > Browse local files > zephyr.log

+If you prefer, you can also send logs to /u/TexasGamer on Reddit.

 **Desktop**
  - OS: [e.g. Windows 10]
  - Version [e.g. 2.0.0]